pivaldi/presence/README.md

 ## Testing

-Run all tests including PostgreSQL integration tests:
+Run all tests including PostgreSQL integration tests using `go test`:

 ```bash
 cd tests
 go test -v ./...
 ```

-Or from the root:
+Or from the root using `gotestsum`:

 ```bash
 make test